 - Tape mounting bracket to wall where heater will be located.
 Make sure mounting bracket is level. - ▲ WARNING: Maintain minimum clearances shown in Fig. 3.
-If you can, provide greater clearances from floor and joining wall. - 2.
-Mark screw locations on wall (see Fig. 6). - Note: Mark only last hole on each end of mounting bracket.
-Insert mounting screws through these holes only. - Remove tape and mounting bracket from wall.
+If you can, provide greater clearances from floor and joining wall. - Mark screw locations on wall (see Fig. 6).
+Note: Mark only last hole on each end of mounting bracket.
+Insert mounting - 3.
+Remove tape and mounting bracket from wall.